life-at-the-frontier/validation-exercise/docs/study-protocol.md

 ## Author's contributions

 MZ originally conceived the validation study.
-AP and ZR designed the qualitative interviews, sampling design and the recruitment of participants.
-AP and ZR will conduct the interviews.
+AI (Aarti Iyer) and AP designed the qualitative interviews, sampling design and the recruitment of participants.
+AP, ZR and MO will conduct the interviews.
 LW and MZ created the research materials for the exercise.
 MZ, AP and LW are responsible for the write up of the study protocol and results.
 MZ provides statistical expertise and primary data analysis.
 AP and GP are grant holders.

 ## Funding